▶Practice

 - Partnership with Discovery Channel BODY BIZARRE — public cases of complex reconstructions.
 The team treated a patient with rare Madelung syndrome.

-- Expert participation in television programs: "Give Me Back My Beauty" (1+1), "I Am Ashamed of My Body" (STB), "My New Life", "Ukraine Is Speaking", "It Concerns Everyone" (Inter).
+- Expert participation in television programmes: "Give Me Back My Beauty" (1+1), "I Am Ashamed of My Body" (STB), "My New Life", "Ukraine Is Speaking", "It Concerns Everyone" (Inter).

 Valikhnovski publicly speaks out against subordinating surgery to fashion trends or aggressive marketing.
-He emphasizes the physician's responsibility for long-term consequences of interventions, not just for immediate cosmetic results.
-In 2015, in an interview with "Vysokyi Zamok", he said: "I would not change a patient's sex for any money" — this is a public declaration of professional boundaries.
+He emphasises the physician's responsibility for the long-term consequences of intervention, not only for the immediate cosmetic result.
+In 2015, in an interview with "Vysokyi Zamok", he said: "I would not change a patient's sex for any money" — this is a public declaration of professional limitations.

 The key distinction in the institute's positioning: the focus is not on "making beautiful", but on "restoring function".
 This means working with:

-- Functional restoration: breathing (after nasal and facial trauma), speech (after maxillofacial operations), chewing (jaw reconstruction), mobility (after burns and scar contractures).
+- Functional restoration: breathing (after injuries to the nose and face), speech (after maxillofacial operations), chewing (jaw reconstruction), mobility (after burns and scar contractures).

 - Psychosocial rehabilitation: returning the patient to public life, work, family without the stigma of external defect.